-The customer journey is always changing.
+The changing customer journey is always evolving.
 As technology evolves, so does the way in which people buy products or services.
 We’ve gone from newspaper and print ads, to radio, television, the early days of the internet, and now what we call the Internet of Things — everything at the touch of a button, on devices small enough to fit into your pocket.

 Today’s diners are more educated than ever before.
 They’ve done their research on a restaurant, menu, or your service before they ever get in touch with you to book a table.
 Marketing of course plays some part but is typically more of an awareness exercise than promotional these days.